Gulu-Sheffield Mental Health Partnership

 Get involved in fundraising

-The partnership draws no central funding from the NHS, and instead relies on grants and money generously donated through fundraising – and that’s where we need your help.
+The partnership relies on grants and money generously donated through fundraising.

 So far our fundraising efforts have supported the building of a community centre in a remote rural community.
 It has also refurbished a ward to provide care for children.

-We’ve done everything from the Berlin Marathon and Three Peaks Walk to skydiving, fashion and art shows, and the John O'Groats to Land's End cycle ride to fundraise for the charity.
+Fundraising activities for the charity have included the Berlin marathon, three peaks challenge, skydiving, fashion and art shows, and the John O'Groats to Land's End cycle ride.

-If you’ve got an idea that you think will help us raise funds we’d love to hear from you.
+If you have an idea to help raise funds for the partnership then we would love to hear from you.

 Donate

-If you would like to make a donation to the project all you need to do is head over to our Virgin Money Giving page by clicking here.
+If you would like to make a donation to the project, please visit our Virgin Money Giving page here.

 Gulu market place

-We have brought back a range of items from the area that are for sale with all the proceeds supporting the work of the partnership.
+We have a range of items from the area that are for sale with all the proceeds supporting the work of the partnership.

 Find out more

-If you would like to find out more about the Gulu-Sheffield Mental Health Partnership or would like to get involved in the work we do just drop us an email at gulu@shsc.nhs.uk
+If you would like to find out more about the Gulu-Sheffield Mental Health Partnership or would like to get involved in the work we do, email us at gulu@shsc.nhs.uk

-You can keep up to date with all our latest news by visiting the Sheffield Health International Partnerships Facebook group by clicking here.
+You can also keep up to date with our latest news on the Sheffield Health International Partnerships Facebook group here.

 Share this